Kaja Cream, Grey & Brown Striped Throw Blanket

 5. Dry wool blankets

-To dry wool blankets, it is best to hang them flat over a clothes line outside to support the weight of the wet blanket.
+To dry wool blankets, it is best to hang them flat over a clothesline outside to support the weight of the wet blanket.
 It is also important to hang wool blankets away from direct sunlight to avoid fading and it may cause the wool to dry too quickly, which may result in the coarseness of the fabric.
 Avoid putting wool blankets in the dryer, as it can destroy the softness and shape of the wool blanket.

 6. Store wool blankets